yHammes/yhammes/README.md

   Fullstack Developer, currently pursuing a degree in Software Engineering. <br>
   Passionate about technology since a young age, I started programming by creating game servers and systems for fun, which eventually became my profession.

-  I’m currently working as a mobile developer, using Flutter to build laboratory applications and Python for integrations with artificial intelligence solutions.
+  I’m currently working as a mobile developer, using Flutter to build laboratory applications and Python for integrations with artificial intelligence solutions. <br>
   Before that, I worked as a web developer, creating an educational platform with Laravel and Vue.js, as well as developing systems and interfaces for online game servers as a freelancer.
 </p>